How Tissue Sectioning Instruments Work & How We Save You Time & Money

 - and more!

-Whether you’re looking to lease a microplate reader or leaseback a cryostat, we are here to help.
+Whether you’re looking to lease a western blot imager or leaseback a cryostat, we are here to help.
 If you want to discuss your needs more thoroughly, call us at (510) 982-6552 or fill out the contact form on the right.

 Leasing/renting does not hinder your future borrowing ability and allows you to keep your business credit line open for expansions, staffing, and other operational expenses.
 Additionally, it strengthens the cash flow of your business and keeps cash reserves free for business development opportunities.